-The exhibition also features some 100 works by such famed fashion photographers as Richard Avedon, David LaChapelle, Herb Ritts and Helmut Newton.
+The exhibition also features some 100 works by such famed fashion photographers as Dominique Issermann, David LaChapelle, Herb Ritts and Helmut Newton.
 In fact, Couturissime marks the Helmut Newton Foundation’s first participation in a foreign museum exhibition.

 Says Mugler, “I have always been fascinated by the most beautiful animal on Earth: the human being.
 I have used all of the tools at my disposal to sublimate this creature: fashion, shows, perfumes, photography, video… I am not a person who dwells in the past, but the MMFA was the first to propose to me to stage my creations and imagine together a free, global and reinvented artistic vision.
 How could I refuse?”

 Thierry Mugler – or “Manfred” as he now calls himself – began as a professional ballet dancer at the age of 14 in 1962 and fell in love with the world of the stage, which would influence his later work as a designer.
 His first collection was in 1973.
 By the eighties, he had conquered the fashion world, and in 2002 he left his own couture house to devote himself to directing and producing special projects.